LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ![broken]({{ site.baseurl }}/images/2021-16-01/acl_users_allowed.png  "Allowed users ACL")

-Which shows us that the **Users** group has write access to that specific folder.
-Perfect :)
+Which shows us that the **Users** group has write access to that specific folder. *Perfect - someone fucked up here :)*

-2. Bypass AppLocker and ContrainedLanguage
+2. Bypass AppLocker and ContrainedLanguage mode
 So now that we know how - let´s get our hands dirty.

 Compile [PowerShdll](https://github.com/p3nt4/PowerShdll) and copy to client to **C:\Program Files (x86)\hMailServer\** and run it: